-For example, GIS has been used in epidemiology to detect specific areas where there are above-average incidence of breast cancer on Long Island, NY in order to try to determine whether environmental pollution is responsible for those elevated rates.
+- Epidemiology: GIS has been used to detect specific areas where there are above-average incidence of breast cancer on Long Island, NY in order to try to determine whether environmental pollution is responsible for those elevated rates (National Cancer Institute 2014)

 Geospatial Data Science

 Beyond GIS as a technology, and GIScience as the scientific study and use of GIS, there is an emerging area of geospatial data science.

 Data science is "the science of extracting meaningful information from data."
 Data science as a distinct paradigm and profession emerged in the early 2000s with the advent of Web 2.0, the subsequent deluge of big data, and the emergence of new techniques for extracting useful information from those massive data sets in ways that could enable data-driven decision making (Anselin 2020).